Developing a Global System of CARE: Lessons Learned in Destination Care

 In Sg2’s experience working with both domestic and non-US medical destination centers, providers tend to fall into 3 levels of organizational readiness: opportunistic organizations (they have strong consumer-focused services and offerings that cover any service the patient can afford), organizations with a focused strategy (they understand which services attract patients, the areas where they have sufficient additional capacity and their leadership’s willingness to make dedicated investments) and comprehensive global destination centers (they have been competing globally and have developed services based on decades of significant investments).

-For more details on the levels of organizational readiness, as well as key tactics to develop or augment your international health care destination strategy, read our full Expert Insight.
-Not an Sg2 member?
 Contact us to learn more about making the deliberate and long-term investments needed to build a global and sustainable System of CARE.